Teacher video: Hindu scripture

 This video is part of Kapow Primary’s Religion and worldviews scheme – scripture.
 It equips teachers with clear, accessible knowledge about the variety and purpose of Hindu scripture, preparing them to explore key concepts like Brahman, devotion and duty in a respectful and age-appropriate way.
 It also supports confident teaching about the diversity within the Hindu tradition and how different texts are valued and used.

-Religion and worldviews, Lower key stage 2, Year 4, What makes some texts sacred?
+Religion and worldviews, key stage 2, Year 4, What makes some texts sacred?
 Lesson 3: What does it mean if scripture was revealed or remembered?